hashicorp/vault/README.md

   secret.
 Clients are able to renew leases via built-in renew APIs.

 * **Revocation**: Vault has built-in support for secret revocation.
-Vault can revoke not only single secrets, but a tree of secrets, for example all secrets read by a specific user, or all secrets of a particular type.
+Vault can revoke not only single secrets but a tree of secrets, for example, all secrets read by a specific user or all secrets of a particular type.
   Revocation assists in key rolling as well as locking down systems in the case of an intrusion.